 Professor Dennison received the 2014 Honors Professorship award for his course proposal surrounding “Understanding Global Change.”
 This course is targeted to non-science based majors, delving into the science behind current global change phenomena in a relatable context.
 This discussion based course also challenges students through lab, modeling and research activities.

 Professor Dennison has been at the University of Utah since 2004, and received his Masters and Doctorate degrees from the University of California Santa Barbara, with a Bachelor’s degree from Penn State University.
 His research interests include remote sensing in relation to vegetation, wildfire and climate change.

-A Wisconsin native, Professor Wisher received an MFA from Florida State University and a BFA from the University of Wisconsin.
-Professor Wisher creates a variety of artwork including sculptures, installations, video and public works.
+A Wisconsin native, Professor Wischer received an MFA from Florida State University and a BFA from the University of Wisconsin.
+Professor Wischer creates a variety of artwork including sculptures, installations, video and public works.
 Her art is on display in numerous locations throughout the United States, Dominican Republic and Italy.

 2013 Honors Professorships